 Cooking is one activity which generates a lot of heat.
 While most of the kitchens have a chimney or an exhaust fan or both to vent out the frying fumes outside the kitchen area.
 A door next to the kitchen which opens out in the balcony or the washing area is also necessary as it allows fresh air to come inside when not cooking.
 This will also make sure that the smoke doesn’t amass inside your house.

 #5. … and lighting too

 Nothing can beat the brightness and warmth of the natural light seeping inside your kitchen through the window.
 However, there should be ample natural light as well as overhead lighting in the kitchen, especially falling on the countertop where most of the action happens.
 Even under cabinet lights are becoming popular owing to their direct shine it provides on the countertops which are a big plus for cooking at night.

 #6.
 Safety First

-From proper gas piping where leaking is prohibited to curve counter tops edges, your kitchen should be a safe place to work in.
+From proper gas piping where leaking is prohibited to curve countertops edges, your kitchen should be a safe place to work in.
 Even the flooring you choose should be slip-resistant and easy to clean from constant spills and breaks.
-Place your appliances close to the switch board which should be at a distance from the basin and your stove.
+Place your appliances close to the switchboard which should be at a distance from the basin and your stove.

 #7.
 Don’t ignore corner spaces

 Often, while creating storage shelves and cabinets in the kitchen, we ignore the corners thinking it will be of no use.
-However, with modular kitchen designs that are easy to use and introduction of blind corner cabinets, you can utilize your kitchen corner space to the fullest.
-After all, who complains for more kitchen storage options?
+However, with modular kitchen designs that are easy to use and an introduction of blind corner cabinets, you can utilize your kitchen corner space to the fullest.
+After all, who complains about more kitchen storage options?